kaustav202/RealTime-TwitterDataAnalysis/README.md

 - Analyse Twitter Networks and discover important nodes that are influencers or conversation bridges.
 - Display Tweets Geographically on a Map.

-Analysing Twitter Data Can be useful in a wide variety of fields like:
+**Analysing Twitter Data Can be useful in a wide variety of fields like:**

-- **For Marketing and Product Analysis =>** In the industry it can be used to improve upon an organization's business decisions.
-- **Measure public opinions =>** It can help to the guage mood of people in important topics of interest such as political or social events.
-- **Identify localised behaviours =>** It can be useful in identifying patterns in behaviour of diferent subsections of the society.
+`In the industry it can be used **Marketing and Product Analysis** to improve upon an organization's business decisions.
+It can be used to **Measure public opinions** which can serve to guage mood of people in important topics of interest such as political or social events.
+Further , it can be used in **Identifying Behavioral Groups** by identifying conversation spheres , their characteristics ,  patterns in behaviour of diferent subsections of the society and also the bridges or major influencers.`

 **And much more...**

-## Technology Stack
+## Domains

 - Data Mining
+- Data Manipulation an Feature Engineering
 - Big Data Analytics
-- Twitter API
 - Natural Language Processing
+- API and Web Server Communication
-- Streamlit
+- Network Analysis

+## Technology Stack

 - sqlAlchemy (ORM)
 - nltk
 - networkx
+- Streamlit

 ## Data Format